umutcalikyilmaz/STILO/README.md

 The Max-Cut Problem divides the vertices of an undirected graph into two disjoint sets such that the total weight of the edges connecting vertices in different sets is maximized.
 In STILO, `MaxCutProblem` represents the version in which edge weights are restricted to 0 and 1.

-The example C++ code used to create Max Cut Problem instances using all necessary problem data in STILO is given below.
+The example C++ code used to create Max-Cut Problem instances using all necessary problem data in STILO is given below.

 ```c++
 STILO::MaxCutProblem mcp(